SapphireMC/Sapphire/README.md

 Use the command `./gradlew build` to build the API and server.
 Compiled JARs will be placed under `sapphire-api/build/libs` and `sapphire-server/build/libs`.

-To get a Paperclip jar, run `./gradlew createReobfPaperclipJar`.
+To get a Paperclip jar, run `./gradlew renamedReobfPaperclipJar`.

 To get a Bundled jar, run `./gradlew createReobfBundlerJar`